mdgriffith/ui-animation/README.md

 ```

-__Render our animation__ at the necessary element in our view.
+__Render our animation__ at the necessary element in your view.
 Not all animated properties are style properties.
 Notable examples are for animating svg paths and polygon points.  `Html.Attributes.style` stacks, so we can still add style properties!
 ```elm
     div
         (Animation.render model.style